dockstore/dockstore-support/tooltester/README.md

     1. In particular, ensure that `server-url`, `runners`, and `dockstore-version` are properly set
 1. Modify the [cwltoolPlaybook](src/main/resources/cwltoolPlaybook.yml) and [toilPlaybook](src/main/resources/toilPlaybook.yml) in the feature/playbook branch to have the right apt/pip dependencies if needed (i.e. check the [dockstore website /onboarding](https://dockstore.org/onboarding) or [GitHub](https://github.com/dockstore/dockstore-ui2/blob/develop/src/app/loginComponents/onboarding/downloadcliclient/downloadcliclient.component.ts#L81) Step 2 Part 3 to see if changes are needed).
 1. Check that the slave has enough disk space, remove /tmp and ~/workspace/* (workspace `@tmp` folders aren't removed with cleanup plugin) if needed
+1. Open in Intellij: Import project -> pom.xml as project
 1. Run the ClientTest.createJenkinsTests (basically the sync commmand)
 1. Run the ClientTest.enqueue (basically the enqueue command)
 1. Wait until it finishes running.
 Check that your S3 credentials work (using aws cli) and then run the ClientTest.report (basically the report command)
+    1. You can view running jobs at <master-floating-ip>:8080

 # Master Backup
 1. Double check that aws is installed and has the correct credentials